Jessica E. Salisbury-Copper

 - Governing Committee of the Conference on Consumer Finance Law (CCFL), member

-- American Bar Association, Consumer Financial Services Committee, Young Lawyer Liaison to the Litigation and Arbitration Subcommittee (2016-present)
+- American Bar Association, Consumer Financial Services Committee, Young Lawyer Liaison to the Litigation and Arbitration Subcommittee (2016-2020); Co-Vice Chair to the Litigation and Arbitration Subcommittee (2020-present)

 - Dayton Bar Association, Young Lawyers Division, Former Chair of the Community Service Committee